45 Best Crumbl Cookies Ranked

 When you eat it, it's warm from the oven, and those warm bursts of sweet-salty roasted nuts are a welcome change of pace.
 Then it's topped with a creamy peanut butter mousse (not intensely sweet buttercream, because again, Crumbl knows how to balance its elements) and finally scatters crisp, sweet peanut brittle candy all over.
 Grandma would raise an eyebrow but eat it gladly.

-26. Teddy Graham
+29. Teddy Graham

 Now, how cute is this concept?
 Did you happen to grow up with a busy mom who tossed you single-serve packets of Teddy Grahams when chauffeuring you from band practice to dance practice?
 The poor woman probably contended with your complaints of "I'm hungry" and had to do something about it.
 Teddy Grahams, with their undeniable delightful little shapes, was the perfect solution.
 This one will be a fun throwback for so many people.
 The crunchy, honey-infused sweetness of graham crackers lends the cookie base a nostalgic flavor and complex heartiness that's surprisingly satisfying.
-Think also of the crust of a really good homemade cheesecake, all butter and graham, but now as a perfect Crumbl-y cookie
+Think also of the crust of a really good homemade cheesecake, all butter and graham, but now as a perfect Crumbl-y cookie.

 Speaking of cheesecake, the frosting is nearly cheesecake filling.
 Cool and sweet but with a nice tang from the cream cheese element, it's the ideal accompaniment.
 Last but not least are the adornments: a delicate drizzle of honey over the frosting and a couple of those adorable tiny bears perched atop the whole shebang bring home the homey-ness.
-It's guaranteed to bring a smile to the face of the childlike and the adults who still eat graham crackers dunked in a glass of milk for their afternoon snack.
+It's guaranteed to bring a smile to the face of the children and the adults who still eat graham crackers dunked in a glass of milk for their afternoon snack.

-25. Cookie Butter Ice Cream
+28. Cookie Butter Ice Cream

 At this point, if you were a dessert lover or even just a lover of new food creations, you have probably at least heard of cookie butter.
-And hopefully, you have tasted it. those little crumbly warmly spiced lotus cookies that you get on airplanes?
-Just imagine grinding those cookies up until you get a spread, like turning peanuts and peanut butter.
+And hopefully, you have tasted it.
+Those little crumbly warmly spiced lotus cookies that you get on airplanes?
+Just imagine grinding those cookies up until you get a spread, like turning peanuts into peanut butter.
 We are big fans, and it turns out that Crumbl is too, because the brand has experimented with incorporating it into cookies.
 The cookie has a pleasant brown sugar base with hints of those cinnamony spices we know and love.

 The frosting is inspired by ice cream and has a milkshake-like quality to it.
 The flavor is also minimal, and we kind of wish that Crumbl had gone bolder on the Biscoff flavor — but it's a nice lightly spiced treat.
 If you really like cookie butter, why not have the best possible version by making it yourself?
 We have an amazing recipe for homemade speculoos cookie butter that you can slide on anything your heart desires, from cookies to waffles, to two slices of bread and call it a sandwich.

-24. Funfetti Milkshake
+27. Funfetti Milkshake

 How can someone not fall in love with Funfetti?
 Sprinkles just bring so much joy, and yes, they also bring so much sweetness.
 When you take an existing material and add a dash of joy and sweetness, it will only get better.
 This is basically a metaphor for life, right?
 But it's also a tangible, edible, delectable cookie that certainly won't last for your whole life.
 After one little lick of frosting, you'll be lucky if it lasts for your whole day.

 Add one wholesome source of happiness — that is, sprinkles — to another rock-around-the-clock vintage source of happiness — that is, milkshakes — and you've got potentially the most irresistible cookie ever concocted.
 If you have children, expect tantrums if you leave Crumbl without bringing home one of these Funfetti Milkshake treats for them to devour.
 All in all, it's a chilled sprinkle-filled and rainbow-flavored sugar cookie rolled in playful multicolored sprinkles and topped with a birthday cake-flavored buttercream as well as a cute little dollop of whipped cream.
 It's everything a childlike heart desires, and it's just sweet as can be.
-Funfetti Milkshake kicks off the top 20 in our Crumbl ranking.

-23. Dulce De Leche
+25. Dulce De Leche

 Pronounce it correctly with this handy dandy guidance: Dool-she deh leh-cheh.
 It looks somewhat hilarious, all spelled out phonetically, doesn't it?
 But it doesn't sound hilarious when you say it right.
 No, it sounds like music, and your taste buds will sing a song of joy when encountering the Dulce de Leche Crumbl cookie.
 It's a fantastic balance of flavors and textures, sweet but just a little bit spicy.